USS Quapaw: Legacy

 In 2006, Quapaw figured in a widely circulated chain e-mail that claimed that a sailor stationed aboard had snapped pictures of the Attack on Pearl Harbor on a Kodak Brownie camera, which remained undiscovered until very recently.
 In addition to the fact that Quapaw was not launched for another 18 months, the pictures typically circulated with the e-mail were taken from several different locations – and unlikely to have been taken by one individual.
 Most are well known archival photos from the attack, and all had been previously published.

-An anchor from the USS Quapaw is displayed in a tribal museum in Quapaw, Okla.
+An anchor and memorabilia from the USS Quapaw is displayed in the Robert Whitebird Cultural Centerin Quapaw, Okla.
 It is the only part of Quapaw that was preserved by a member of USS Quapaw Association after the ship was dismantled in 2012.